Walter and Ida Freeman Distinguished Professor

 So's interests include processing, and electronic and optical properties of electronic materials based on small molecule compounds and polymers, quantum dots and perovskite materials used for optoelectronic device and sensor applications.

-So's current research focus is on electronics properties and photophysics of organic semiconductors and quantum dots used for OLEDs, solar cells, photodetectors, sensors and transistors.
-His recent works include: use of corrugated structures to fabricate OLEDs and perovskite solar cells, charge transport, injection and charge transfer excitons in organic semiconductors, dielectric properties of polymer-fullerene blends for photovoltaics, vertical permeable metal base transistors, vertical field effect transistors, PbS quantum dots photodetectors and phototransistors, and ferroelectric transistors.
+So's current research focus is on the electronic properties and photophysics of organic semiconductors and quantum dots used for OLEDs, solar cells, photodetectors, sensors and transistors.
+His recent works include: use of corrugated structures to fabricate OLEDs and perovskite solar cells, charge transport and injection, charge transfer excitons in organic semiconductors, dielectric properties of polymer-fullerene blends for photovoltaics, vertical permeable metal base transistors, vertical field effect transistors, PbS quantum dots photodetectors and phototransistors, flexible electronics, and ferroelectric transistors.

 - Ph.D.
 Electrical Engineering University of Southern California, 1991